rivernihil/5th-ed-modified-zener-psion/psion.md

 <div class='footnote'>Chapter 1 | The Psion</div>
 \page

-# Adept
-Mul Way of Open Hand.
-<p>Way of Shadow</p>
-<p>Way of Long Death</p>
-### Note: Adapting the adept
-The Adept presented here is quite different from the Psion above.
-As opposed to being a completely new class (with a new combat system), the Adept is primarily a mild re-skin of the standard monk class.
-The monk as presented in 5th edition has powers that are essentially psionic in nature as well as psionic fictionally.
-Given that, a few modifications were made to allow them to integrate into model of psionics above.
-<p>Described below are the modifications to the original monk class, as well as a few notes on re-theming existing monk features.
-A few of the subclasses are missing altogether as they do not fit fictionally with a monk powered by psionics.
-The Way of the Four Elements, besides being generally thought of as poorly balanced, does not fit the psionic theme of the Adept, and any attempt to alter it would destroy its primary attraction.
-It would almost be easier to make an entirely new subclass that had a skill menu.
-The Way of the Sun Soul could probably be made useable, but it requires heavy modification to bring it in line.
-The Way of Tranquility might fit within the theme of psionics presented here, but it does not thematically in my DarkSun campaign, so I have chosen not to adapt it.</p>
-<p>I have configured my adept to use charisma (similar to the psion's spellcasting abilities), and constituion (representing their control over their body).</p>

-### Body and Mind
-Some descriptions here.

 <div class='classTable wide'>
 ##### The Adept
 | Level | Proficiency Bonus | PSI Blades | PSI Points | Psionic Modes | Features |